 MBIA Insurance Corp.: Raising money for municipal upgrades in Mexico

-Challenge Like several countries around the world, Mexico struggled with weak local capital markets in the wake of the financial crisis and this left limited funding available for infrastructure projects.
-In the country’s densely populated state of Mexico, the public registry that stores the official records for land and property deeds had suffered from a lack of investment in infrastructure, resulting in an archaic and inefficient record keeping system that was susceptible to incorrect and improper transactions.
+Challenge: Like several countries around the world, Mexico struggled with weak local capital markets in the wake of the 2008 financial crisis and this left limited funding available for infrastructure projects.
+In the country’s densely populated Mexico State, the public registry that stores the official records for land and property deeds had suffered from a lack of investment in infrastructure, resulting in an archaic and inefficient record keeping system that was susceptible to incorrect and improper transactions.

-Impact The bond issuance in 2010 raised funds for construction of new buildings, including a brand new main office in the city of Toluca, a new IT system, and upgraded security.
+Impact The bond issuance in 2010 raised funds for significant infrastructural developments.
 Proceeds not dedicated to the registry were deposited in a state infrastructure trust fund.

 An archaic and chaotic records system was limiting economic activity

 The State of Mexico is one of the more densely populated regions of Mexico, housing about 14 percent of the country’s population and accounting for more than 10% of its GDP.
 Despite a fairly robust economy, the state’s large and growing population has put a strain on resources and infrastructure.

 A good example of this aging infrastructure is the Instituto de la Funcion Registral (IFREM), the state’s public registry, where land and property records are stored.
 IFREM is the largest registry by volume in the world.
 Yet a longstanding failure to upgrade the facility meant that – in the year 2009 – land and property titles were still being entered by hand on paper and stored in bound books.
 The outdated system had lost or deteriorated records and degraded public trust from individuals seeking to officially register their property.
 The lack of reliable and predictable record management limited investment in real estate and overall economic activity.